12 Best Back And Shoulder Workout For Upper Body Strength

 3. Lower yourself until your arms are straight using a slow, controlled motion.

 Summary: The chin-up is a bodyweight training exercise that primarily targets the latissimus dorsi muscles in the upper back.
-It’s very similar to a pull-up, but with the palms facing the body (supinated grip) instead of facing forward.
+It’s very similar to a pull-up, but with the palms facing the body instead of facing forward.

 chin ups